Histone-like nucleoid-structuring protein

 Histone-like nucleoid-structuring protein (H-NS), is one of twelve nucleoid-associated proteins (NAPs) whose main function is the organization of genetic material, including the regulation of gene expression via xenogeneic silencing.
 H-NS is characterized by an N-terminal domain (NTD) consisting of two dimerization sites, a linker region that is unstructured and a C-terminal domain (CTD) that is responsible for DNA-binding.
 Though it is a small protein (15 kDa), it provides essential nucleoid compaction and regulation of genes (mainly silencing) and is highly expressed, functioning as a dimer or multimer.
 Change in temperature causes H-NS to be dissociated from the DNA duplex, allowing for transcription by RNA polymerase, and in specific regions lead to pathogenic cascades in enterobacteria such as Escherichia coli and the four Shigella species.

+H-NS is found in Gammaproteobacteria.
+There are functional equivalents in other groups of microbes.
+Netropsin prevents H-NS from functioning by binding to the pieces of DNA that H-NS would bind to.
+Accordingly, it is used to study the function of H-NS.